microsoft/vscode-languageserver-node/README.md

 * cleanup of Request and Notification types.
 Removed the unecessary generic parameter RO.
 This is a breaking change.
 To adapt simply remove the type argument.
 * added the new concept of a RegistrationType which decouple the registration method from the actual request or notification method.
 This is a breaking change for implementors of custom features.
 To adapt rename the `messages` property to `registrationType` and return a corresponding `RegistrationType`.
 Additional remove the first parameter from the `register` method.
+* cleanup of `ErrorCodes`.
+LSP specific error codes got moved to a new namespace `LSPErrorCodes`.
+The namespace `ErrorCodes` in `jsonrpc` is not correctly reserved for JSON RPC specific error codes.
+This is a breaking change.
+To resolve it use `LSPErrorCodes` instead.

 ## 3.16.0-next.7 Protocol, 6.0.0-next.5 JSON-RPC, 7.0.0-next.9 Client and 7.0.0-next.7 Server.